bitsbeats/drone-tree-config/README.md

 * `PLUGIN_ALLOW_LIST_FILE`: (Optional) Path to regex pattern file.
 Matches the repo slug(s) against a list of regex patterns.
 Defaults to `""`, match everything.
 * `PLUGIN_CACHE_TTL`: (Optional) Cache entry time to live value.
 When defined and greater than `0s`, enables in memory caching for request/response pairs.
 * `PLUGIN_CONSIDER_FILE`: (Optional) Consider file name.
 Only consider the `.drone.yml` files listed in this file.
 When defined, all enabled repos must contain a consider file.
+* `PLUGIN_FINALIZE`: Adds dependencies to all other pipelines to a user provider pipelined named `finalize`.

 Backend specific options